zendesk/demo_apps/v2/sell/custom-objects-app/README.md

    `https://app.futuresimple.com/sales/deals/123?zcli_apps=true`

-7. If you're using the Chrome browser, the content of your app may be blocked.
+7. If you're using the Google Chrome browser, the content of your app may be blocked.
 Click the lock icon on the left side of the address bar and select **Site settings**.
 On the Settings page, scroll to the **Insecure Content** section, and select **Allow**.

    **Note:** Firefox doesn't block app content but Safari does and has no option to disable blocking.